monetree/help/azure.md

-# Steps to create and publish pyhton web app to Azure App service
+# Steps to create and publish python web app to Azure App service

     1. open Azure CLI
     2. Change Powershell to bash command.